Sisowath Monireth: Early life

 The original Cambodian Scout movement Ankar Khamarak Kayarith was created in 1934, under the direction of Prince Sisowath Monireth and other leaders, including Tem Im and Pok Thiem.
 This first era of Cambodian Scouting spread over several provinces and numbered more than 1,000 members.

 Period in office

 One of his first acts as Prime Minister was to create the first modern Cambodian army.
 Having won the consent of the French, who had just returned to power in Cambodia after the defeat of the Japanese in World War II, Monireth succeeded in forming out of former colonial NCOs the basis for an indigenous army whose mission, according to the Franco-Khmer Military Convention of 20 November 1946, was to uphold the sovereignty of the king, to preserve internal security, and to defend the frontiers of the country.

-In later years, Monireth temporarily acted as head of state from 6 April to 13 June 1960 in his capacity as Chairman of the Regency Council.
+In later years, Monireth temporarily acted as head of state from 6 April to 13 June 1960 in his capacity as President of the Regency Council.

 In 1975, he was executed by the Khmer Rouge under Angkar's regime after the Fall of Phnom Penh.